Social Media Scrapers: What Actually Works in 2026

 Social media scraping in 2026 comes down to one variable: whether your scraper looks like a real browser to the platform's detection system.
 Block rates range from ~2% (Reddit, Chrome extension) to ~95% (X/Twitter, Python requests) — and that 40x difference is entirely about TLS fingerprint and session authenticity, not request rate or content.

-The right platform depends on your use case: Reddit and TikTok for research and influencer discovery, LinkedIn and Facebook Pages for B2B leads, X/Twitter for competitive intelligence.
-All are accessible from a real Chrome browser session.
+The right platform depends on your use case: Reddit and TikTok for research and influencer discovery, LinkedIn and Facebook Pages for B2B leads, X/Twitter for competitive intelligence, YouTube for competitor content auditing and comment mining, Pinterest for ecommerce trend research, and Telegram for crypto/industry monitoring.
+All eight are accessible from a real Chrome browser session.
 The hub page you just read covers the framework — each spoke guide goes deeper into the specific workflow for that platform.

 Explore related guides: